olinley/oliarchibald/src/blog/infinite-pages-and-escaping-crawl-traps.md

 As you can expect, duplicate content hell.

-## Shhh, I'm hunting spiders

-The issue was initially discovered via the server logs where we saw a massive spike in Googlebot requests; 98% of which were concentrated on infinite, non-existent pages like the example above.
+The issue was initially discovered via the server logs where we saw a massive spike in Googlebot activity.
+98% of requests were concentrated on infinite, non-existent pages (similar to the example above), which were rooted to a handful of unknown parameters.

 This was simultaneously mirrored in Search Console's Coverage reports, initially spotting an increase in crawlable indexed URLs.
 Despite applying noindex,nofollow Google only paid attention to the first instruction yet, was continuing to 'discover' an increasing number of infinite pages.